Upcoming simplification to IRP!

 Due to the fact that incorrect or incomplete application will be returned to you – please take the time to carefully check your schedules before submitting them to our office.

-- List the correct IRP Account Number at the top of all pages of the application in the box indicated “Account Number”.
+- List the correct customer number at the top of all pages of the application in the box indicated “Customer Number”.
 Submit the US DOT# that has been assigned to you.
-(If this is a new account and you don’t have a USDOT number, the account number and the US DOT# will be assigned by our office.)
+(If this is a new account and you don’t have a USDOT number, prior to coming to SCDMV you must apply to the Federal Motor Carrier Safety Administration for the USDOT number by completing the MCS-150 at www.fmcsa.dot.gov.)
+The customer number will be assigned at the time of the account being opened.

 - Verify that all applications are completed in full and in blue or black ink.
 Please print legibly.